sand-security/extensiontotal-vscode/README.md

 3. Search for `ExtensionTotal`.
 4. Click **Install** to add the extension to your environment.

-## Get an API key (Optional)
+## Get an API key (Free)

 ExtensionTotal API **is FREE for up to 30 requests per day**.
+To begin get your API key at [ExtensionTotal Website](https://app.extensiontotal.com/profile)

 If you need more and would like to support us, visit our [ExtensionTotal Sponsorship Page](https://buymeacoffee.com/extensiontotal.security/membership) and choose a membership that suits your needs.
 We'll send the API key in 1-2 days to the email provided in the membership payment.

 Available Memberships: